Generalizations of generating functions for basic hypergeometric orthogonal polynomials

-We have since demonstrated that this technique is valid for a larger class of generalized hypergeometric orthogonal polynomials.
-For instance, in Cohl (2013) \cite{Cohl12pow}, we applied this same technique to Jacobi polynomials and in Cohl, MacKenzie \& Volkmer (2013) \cite{CohlMacKVolk}, we extended this technique to many generating functions for Jacobi, Gegenbauer, Laguerre, and Wilson polynomials.
+We have since demonstrated that this technique is valid for a larger class of hypergeometric orthogonal polynomials.
+For instance, in \cite{Cohl12pow} we applied this same technique to the Jacobi polynomials, and in Cohl et al. \cite{CohlMacKVolk}, we extended this technique to many generating functions for the Jacobi, Gegenbauer, Laguerre, and Wilson polynomials.